Huangdi-599/Huangdi-599/README.md

 </div>

 <p>
     Hello, I am a software engineer with expertise in software and web development.
 I have experience working on various project,    and I am passionate about building efficient, scalable and user-friendly applications.
-I have a strong foundation in javascript, python, C, C++, Bash and I am always eager to learn and adapt to new technologies and industry trends.
+I have a strong foundation in javascript, typesript, python, C, C++, Bash and I am always eager to learn and adapt to new technologies and industry trends.
 I thrive in collaborative environments and enjoy working on   projects that challenge me to think creatively and critically.
 </p>

 ### :man_technologist: About Me :